allanyego/arapp/README.md

-# afyamedex
+# safe360

-A medical app for mental health.
+A safety app to allow sex offence victims find help before and after a tragedy.